Gregory Alan Thornbury: Writings

 Much of Thornbury's writing is concentrated on Baptist and evangelical Christianity.
+He has written a biography of Larry Norman, who is widely considered to be one of the "Jesus Rock" pioneers of the 1970s.
+The book Why Should the Devil Have All the Good Music?: Larry Norman and the Perils of Christian Rock was released in March 2018 by Penguin Random House.
+His book on Larry Norman has received widespread praise including a substantially positive mention in an article in The New Yorker magazine written by Kelefa Sanneh.

 He is a scholar of Carl F. H. Henry's life and work, and he authored Recovering Classic Evangelicalism: Applying The Wisdom and Vision of Carl F. H. Henry in March 2013.
 He is the co-editor and co-author of Who Will Be Saved?
 Defending the Biblical Understanding of God, Salvation, & Evangelism and Shaping a Christian Worldview: The Foundations of Christian Higher Education.
 He has contributed to volumes such as A Theology for the Church, Faith and Learning: A Handbook for Christian Higher Education, The Lord's Supper: Remembering and Proclaiming Christ Until He Comes.
-He has also written a biography of Larry Norman, who is widely considered to be one of the "Jesus Rock" pioneers of the 1970s.
-The book Why Should the Devil Have All the Good Music?: Larry Norman and the Perils of Christian Rock was released in March 2018.
-His book on Larry Norman has received widespread praise including a substantially positive mention in an article in The New Yorker magazine written by Kelefa Sanneh.

-Scholarship

 Books written or edited by Gregory Alan Thornbury include: